Faeshal/Faeshal.github.io/source/_posts/Introduction-Paseto-JWT-killer.md

 ## Paseto In Action 🍀

-Very simple to uing paseto library, you just need to use "sign" to generate token & "verify" to consume it.
+Very simple to using paseto library, if you're using public strategy you just need to use "sign" to generate token & "verify" to consume it.
+If you're using local strategy just use "encypt" & "decrypt".
 Example using Nodejs library:

 ```
 const paseto = require('paseto')
 const { V3 } = paseto // set the version

 const privateKey = <your private key location>
-const publicKey = <your public key location> // you dont need this if you choose local strategy, just use privateKey again to verify the token
+const publicKey = <your public key location>

-// Producing tokens
+// Producing tokens (Public Strategy)
 (async () => {
   {
     const token = await sign({ name: "faeshal", role: "admin" }, privateKey,{expiresIn: "1d",})